“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 And I don’t give a damn.

-Continue reading ““A Quien Le Importa” by Thalía, Alaska y Dinarama, English translation of Spanish version”
+Continue reading ““A Quien Le Importa” (Who Cares?) by Thalía, Alaska y Dinarama, English translation of Spanish version”